amnah/yii-kmail/readme.md

 KMail
 =============================

-Yii email extension using swiftmailer
+Yii email extension using Swift Mailer.

-Follows singleton pattern to simplify email handling throughout the entire app
+This extention follows the singleton pattern to simplify and encapsulate email handling throughout the entire app.

+Note that the it is designed for developers to copy and modify the main class file **KMail.php**.

 ## Installation